Developer: Gearbox Software

 You also can’t just use an M1 Garand and snipe an enemy’s head while he’s in cover.
 It just doesn’t work that way, you also can’t kill an MG unless you flank them.
 This isn’t Medal of Honor.
 This gave a great feeling of realism, but it was also very difficult.
 I died quite often because I chose the wrong tactic or I flanked the wrong way.
 Sometimes my impatience got in the way as well.
-I even found different weapons to help certain situations.
+I even found different weapons to help in certain situations.
 When I finally got the Springfield sniper rifle it was a weapon from God.
 After all the inaccurate weapons that couldn’t hit crap, this thing made life easier, but only for a few levels at the end.

 When it comes to looks, BiA looks great even to this day.
-The lighting looks real, the grass flows, the models and textures are pretty high-res (for back then) you will be impressed.
+The lighting looks real, the grass flows, and the models and textures are pretty high-res (for back then) you will be impressed.
 The game holds up and is still better than a lot of shooters today.
 My main concern is that the game feels the same throughout.
 I just went around killing everything and maybe planted a few charges.
-I could mount an MG sometimes, ride the back of a tank, but overall there wasn’t much variety in the game which I find the biggest issue.
+I could mount an MG sometimes, and ride the back of a tank, but overall there wasn’t much variety in the game which I find the biggest issue.